heterotopian/cloud-sync/README.rst

 Cloud-sync
 ==========

-Sync content in the local filesystem to Dropbox *without* installing the Dropbox client on the local host.
+Sync content in a local filesystem to Dropbox *without* installing the Dropbox client on the local host.
 Uses the Dropbox client running in an isolated VM.
 Files are copied into the VM using SFTP.

 Environment variables